stephenmcd/mezzanine/docs/frequently-asked-questions.rst

 ``templates/base.html`` if stored directly in your project) which is the foundation for the entire site, going more granular as needed.

-You can also have all of the templates copied into your project when you create it with the ``mezzanine-project`` command, using the ``-t`` option.
-Run ``mezzanine-project --help`` for more info.
+Once you're familiar with the templates you'd like to modify, copy them into your project's ``templates`` directory and modify them there.
+You can also use the ``collecttemplates`` command to copy templates over automatically.
+Run ``python manage.pt collecttemplates --help`` for more info.
 Be mindful that this means the copied templates will always be used, rather than the ones stored within Mezzanine itself, which is something to keep in mind if you upgrade to a newer version of Mezzanine.

 `Back to top <#>`_